What is Analytical Psychology

 discourse of theother's unconscious, noticed and advised by Freud.

-Sometimes the analysis ends after a brief clarification in which Jung explains in plain terms the reason of the
+Sometimes the analysis ends after a brief clarification in which Jung explains in plain terms the reason of the patient's

-patient's problem.
+problem.
 This is not always the case, but only when he deals with very intelligent persons.
 Most often he interprets dreams, asks for anamnesis, proposes special techniques such as active imagination or drawing of

-a dynamic, active one, as opposed to the Freudian one, which is passive.
+one, as opposed to the Freudian one, which is passive.

 The individuation process